• Skip to primary navigation

 Corn and Zucchini Fritters

-• 1 cup grated zucchini using the largest holes on a grater
+• 1 cup grated zucchini (using the largest holes on a grater)

-• 1 ½ teaspoon minced garlic
+• 1 ½ teaspoons minced garlic

-• 2 tablespoon thinly sliced and chopped fresh basil
+• 2 tablespoons chopped fresh basil

-• 1 tablespoon thinly sliced and chopped fresh mint
+• 1 tablespoon chopped fresh mint

-• 1 teaspoon sea salt
+• 1 ¾ teaspoons kosher salt

 • 3 large eggs well beaten

-• 1 ½ cup corn flour
+• 1 ½ cups corn flour

-• 3 T extra-virgin olive oil
+• 3 tablespoons extra-virgin olive oil

 Kale-Avocado-Mango Salad